-We all know the feeling of the weekly burden of grocery shopping and how time consuming it can be in our busy schedules.
+We all know the feeling of the weekly burden of grocery shopping and how time-consuming it can be in our busy schedules.
 I know once I’m at the grocery store all I want is to be in and out as quick as possible.
 The reality of walking around the entire store collecting the groceries I need and checking out in 30 minutes or less is not likely.
-However, just last year the company Fujitsu created a new self checkout technology called the Advantage Checkout that will hopefully change my weekly shopping experience into a more pleasant one.
+However, just last year the company Fujitsu created a new self-checkout technology called the Advantage Checkout that will hopefully change my weekly shopping experience into a more pleasant one.

-The Advantage Checkout is designed like a tunnel where a conveyor belt runs underneath carrying the grocery items all the way through in order for each item to be scanned.
+The Advantage Checkout is designed like a tunnel where a conveyor belt runs underneath carrying the grocery items all the way through for each item to be scanned.
 The best part about the scanner is when customers are placing their items on the conveyor belt, they do not have to worry about the barcodes facing a certain direction because the Advantage Checkout will automatically catch it.
-Once all the items have gone through the Advantage Checkout, a receipt will print out and you will continue finish checking out by paying at a machine that accepts cash, debit, credit, or other forms of payments.
+Once all the items have gone through the Advantage Checkout, a receipt will print out and you will continue to finish checking out by paying at a machine that accepts cash, debit, credit, or other forms of payments.
 Check out the video demonstrating the Advantage Checkout: Fujitsu Self Checkout Scanner.

 The current response to the new checkout scanner technology has exceeded the expectations from the customers and associates.
 Even the customers have been seen coming back more often because the Advantage Checkout has enhanced their shopping experience.
-The Advantage CheckoutÂ is definitely the future for all grocery store checkouts and with time the technology will become more secure and reliable and most importantly customers will get more comfortable with the process.
+The Advantage CheckoutÂ is the future for all grocery store checkouts and with time the technology will become more secure and reliable and most importantly customers will get more comfortable with the process.

-In my opinion, the Advantage Checkout seems like a great idea that will definitely take off in the future.
+In my opinion, the Advantage Checkout seems like a great idea that will take off in the future.
 If more and more grocery stores bring in the Advantage Checkout, then maybe grocery shopping won’t seem so burdensome but possibly more enjoyable.
 What are your thoughts on the Advantage Checkout?
 Is it a good or bad idea?
-Thank you for reading and of course feel free to leave comments.
+Thank you for reading and of course, feel free to leave comments.